djlint/djLint/docs/src/docs/ignoring-code.md

 {{ /* djlint:on */ }}
 ```

-or as a golang style comment -
+or as a handlebars style comment -

 <!-- prettier-ignore -->
 ```html